SoftwareHeritage/swhapguide/SWHAP@Paris.md

 TO DO: be more specific about what to do with authorizations.
 No dedicated folder for now.
 TO DO: show a template of license?
 DIfference between free license and specific license.

 If you can't get a sharing license for some items you own (ex: press article), you should still reference the items in `catalogue.md` along with storage location and contact point.
-Some people might see the catalgoe in the future and be interested in accessing it and getting a contact point.
+Some people might see the catalogue in the future and be interested in accessing it and getting a contact point.
 However, you are not allowed to publicly publish these items.
 They should be stored in a dedicated folder that can stay in the private `Workbench` but can't be published publicly.

 <!--
 don't have copy rights (ex: press articles, photos etc.).
 Whenever possible we recommand to reach out to the copyright owners and ask if they would be willing to let you use and share their material.
 See below for more details on copyrights (Add a section about the different cases).
 If you obtain the copyright for a specific item, store the related contractual document (it can be a simple email) in the `copyrights` (MF: to be created) folder and update the copyright information in the `catalogue.md` file.